Insider Buying: Interim CEO Ow - GuruFocus.com

 On May 24, 2023, Interim CEO Owen Hughes purchased 2,000 shares of XOMA Corp (XOMA, Financial), a biotechnology company focused on the discovery, development, and licensing of therapeutic antibodies.
-This insider buying activity could be a signal of confidence in the company's future prospects and may warrant further analysis for investors.
+This insider buying activity could be a signal of confidence in the company's future prospects and may warrant further investigation by investors.

 Who is Owen Hughes of XOMA Corp?

 Owen Hughes serves as the Interim CEO of XOMA Corp.
-He has a strong background in the biotechnology industry, with extensive experience in business development, strategic planning, and operations.
-His leadership and expertise have been instrumental in guiding XOMA Corp through various stages of growth and development.
+He has extensive experience in the biotechnology industry, having held various leadership positions in the sector.
+His expertise in business development, strategic planning, and operations has been instrumental in driving growth and innovation at XOMA Corp.

 XOMA Corp's Business Description